reef425/zabcombain/README.md

 ## Dependent packages in pip
 * pyzabbix - automatically installs
-* wxPython - can be manually set
+* PyQt5 - can be manually set

 For Windows and MacOS
 > To install wxPython, type the command: